Mixin vs Interface in Flutter Dart – Complete Guide

 Mixin with `on` Constraint

-Dart also lets you restrict a mixin so it can only be applied to classes that extend (or implement) a specific type.
-This is the on keyword, and it's really useful when your mixin needs access to things defined in a parent class.
+Dart also lets you restrict a mixin so it can only be applied to classes that extend a specific type.
+This is the on keyword — use it when your mixin needs access to things defined in a parent class.

 abstract class Animal {